Altria Group (NYSE:MO) is probably one of the best-run companies in the world.

 Altria considers these special items as highly variable, unusual or infrequent, are difficult to predict and can distort the underlying business trends and results.

-For this reason, Altria created its own earnings per share or adjusted EPS to rule out these special items effect.
+For this reason, Altria created its own earnings per share or adjusted EPS to rule out the effect of these special items.

 Similar to the OCI, Altria’s adjusted EPS is designed to specifically track the core profitability but on a per-share basis.

-That said, Altria’s adjusted EPS looks vastly different from the non-adjusted EPS seen in prior discussion.
+That said, Altria’s adjusted EPS looks vastly different from the non-adjusted EPS seen in the prior discussion.

-For instance, Altria’s adjusted EPS totaled $4.36 on a TTM basis in Q4 2020 compared to the GAAP EPS figure of $2.39 in the same quarter.
+For instance, Altria’s adjusted EPS totaled $4.51 on a TTM basis in Q3 2021 compared to the GAAP EPS figure of $1.48 reported in the same quarter.

-Additionally, the long-term trend of both curves also looks vastly different.
+Additionally, the long-term trend of both charts also looks vastly different.

 In this case, the adjusted EPS has been on a rising trend whereas the GAAP figures have been going in the opposite direction.

-The rising trend in the adjusted EPS is due mainly to the adjustment made to exclude special items such as the investment losses in JUUL and Cronos.
+The rising trend in the adjusted EPS is due mainly to the adjustment made to exclude special items such as the impairment charges and equity investment losses in JUUL, Cronos and ABI.

 As a result, Altria’s adjusted EPS has not been distorted by these special items and focuses only on the company’s core profitability.

-That said, it is a relief to see Altria’s adjusted EPS growth in the last 3 years.
+That said, it is a relief to see Altria’s adjusted EPS growth in the last 5 years since fiscal 2017.

-Between 2017 4Q and 2020 4Q, Altria’s adjusted EPS have grown nearly 30% on an annual basis, indicating that Altria’s core businesses have performed well and are thriving.
+Since fiscal 2017 4Q, Altria’s adjusted EPS have grown more than 30%, indicating that Altria’s core businesses have performed well and are thriving.

 Additionally, Altria bases its dividend payout on the adjusted EPS.